hamidhk/3PhaseMesh/README.md

 Smoothing of a full image with specifications mentioned in section 2, stopped after 69 iteration steps.
 Each iteration took roughly 173 seconds.

 ### 5)
-After smoothing is performed, based on the smoothed vertices, main() function computes normal vectors on solid-fluid (nVs) and on fluid-fluid (nVi) meshes, in addition to the mean curvatures on fluid-fluid (kHi), integral of mean curvature for individual fluid-fluid interfaces (kHi_), interfacial areas (Ai), and finally contact angles (ang) on the three phase common line.
+After smoothing is performed, based on the smoothed vertices, main() function computes normal vectors on solid-fluid (nVs) and on fluid-fluid (nVi) meshes, in addition to the mean curvatures on fluid-fluid (kHi), average mean curvature for individual fluid-fluid interfaces (khm), interfacial areas (Ai), and finally contact angles (ang) on the three phase common line.
 Note that all the arrays nVs, nVi, ang, kHi and ang have the same length as verts (vertices).
 This ensures that the indexes in these arrays are the same as indexes for verts.
 For instance, nVi is (0,0,0) wherever the index is for a vertex on the solid-solid mesh away from the 3-phase common line.
 All these arrays can be simply masked/sliced by the label array (labc).
 For instance, binary mask
 ```
 labc[:,2]==-4
 ```
-returns all the indexes on the contact line; or binary mask
+returns all the indexes on the contact lines; or binary mask
 ```
 numpy.logical_or(labc[:,2]==-1, labc[:,2]==-4)
 ```